Frequently Asked Questions

 - The ABLE logo may not be used in any way that would bring negative attention, embarrassment, or ridicule to the ABLE program.

 - The ABLE logo may not be used on merchandise.
 (Authorized merchandise is available through the ABLE Store at https://stores.customink.com/able.)

 - The ABLE logo may not be used on items for sale.

 - All uses of the ABLE logo must be consistent with the mission of ABLE (see https://www.law.georgetown.edu/ABLE).

-Subject to the foregoing rules, the ABLE logo may be used without modification on educational and promotional materials approved by the GULC IPP, including the ABLE PowerPoint, the Facilitator’s Guide, evaluation sheets, note sheets, flyers, and posters without advance permission of ABLE.
+Subject to the foregoing rules, the ABLE logo may be used without modification on educational and promotional materials approved by GULC CICS, including the ABLE PowerPoint, the Facilitator’s Guide, evaluation sheets, note sheets, flyers, and posters without advance permission of ABLE.
 Agencies are encouraged to promote ABLE within their agencies.

 Subject to the same rules, financial supporters of the ABLE Project may display the ABLE logo in their information materials (e.g., Corporate Social Responsibility Report, internal corporate messaging, LinkedIn blog, press release, etc.) without advance permission of ABLE.

 The ABLE Team appreciates creative efforts to promote ABLE and to illustrate an agency’s/organization’s support for ABLE.
 Thus, the GULC CICS will approve innovative proposals that involve the use of the ABLE logo where appropriate in GULC CICS’s sole discretion.
 Please send ideas/proposals by email to ABLE@georgetown.edu.